 For many teenagers, getting a driver’s license is a rite of passage.
 But for their parents, it can be a worry.
-The Insurance Institute for Highway Safety (IIHS) reports that although they drive the least amount of miles, teens ages 16 to 19 years old are almost three times more likely to die in a car crash than older drivers.
-That’s why it’s important that parents become familiar with the state’s teen driving laws and the graduated driver license program.
+The Insurance Institute for Highway Safety (IIHS) reports that although they drive the least amount of miles, teens ages 16 to 19 years old are almost three times more likely to die in a car accident than older drivers.
+That’s why it’s important that parents become familiar with the state’s teen driving laws and the graduated driver’s license program.

 Important Teen Driving Laws

 Illinois has recently enacted several notable teen-driving laws.
 They include:

 Organ Donor Registry.
 Teens ages 16 and older will be asked to join the state’s organ and tissue donor registry.

 Consent from Parents.
 Teens ages 16-17 who want to get their driver’s license must have written consent from their parent or legal guardian.
 This consent may be revoked by the parent or legal guardian at any time until the teenager turns 18.
 If this happens, the teen’s driving privileges will not be reinstated until consent is provided again or the teen turns 18, whichever happens first.

 Access to Driving Records.
 Parents and legal guardians have permission to view their teen’s driving records as long as the driver is under the age of 18.

 License Loss for Street Racing.
 Anyone caught street racing will have their license revoked and may get their vehicle impounded for up to five days.

 License Suspension for Alcohol-Related Charges.
 Anyone under the age of 21 caught drinking, possessing, purchasing, or receiving alcohol, whether they were driving at the time or not, will automatically receive a suspension of their driver’s license.